 Building your brand through advertising

 Although it’s still possible to build a social media presence organically, it’s a lot harder than it used to be.
 If you’re using Twitter or Facebook, then you’re probably going to have to spend a bit of money.
 On Twitter especially, a targeted ad campaign can help you get the attention of influencers.
 You can read about how to use Twitter advertising to grow your followers in this article by Larry Kim.
-We also have a more general guide to Twitter ads here, and one for Facebook ads here.
+But if you’re serious about social media advertising, we advise taking our free course on the subject.

 Put simply though, the key to good social media advertising is targeting your best content at the right people.